Career timeline for law students. Find out more.

 Building brilliant careers

 At the University of Exeter, we aim to offer as many activities as possible to help broaden your career development and equip you with the skills employers find most valuable.
 These include employer visits, mooting, pro bono and skills sessions, which provide many opportunities to meet and interact with potential employers.
-In addition, the Bracton Law Society organises a variety of social events.

 We benefit from a network of professional contacts locally, nationally and internationally who attend our annual Law Careers Fair.
 Our extensive alumni network is keen to offer mock interviews, mentoring and work placements to Exeter law students.